RohitLearner/Flight-Crash-Investigation/README.md

 -   `PYTHON=python3 jupyter notebook`
 -   Click on  **New**  and start coding/exploring.

-## Key features of the model training process
+## Key features of notebook/kernel

 1. 15 valuable Visualizations.